Is Sandy Springs’ privatization shift a big risk or no big deal?

 Stuart, the analyst at Reason, said he expects Sandy Springs will continue to have good delivery of services despite the shift due to its other unique attribute: a clean-slate start as the state’s first new city in the previous 50 years.
 The young city likely is still focused on its founding principles and has learned from contractors how to deliver them, he said, adding, “Sandy Springs is in a much better place to achieve that [service delivery] than most other places.”

-Meanwhile, the city’s webpage about the public-private partnership has been rewritten to emphasize the cost-savings of the two major shifts in the model over the years, and Paul talks in terms of practicality, not purity.
+Meanwhile, the city’s webpage about the public-private partnership has been rewritten to emphasize the cost savings of the two major shifts in the model over the years, and Paul talks in terms of practicality, not purity.

 “Also, we still use P3 [the public-private partnership] for a number of services, so we have adopted more of a hybrid P3/traditional model than a pure version of either delivery model, which has always been the case in Sandy Springs,” Paul said.
 “We just shifted (we believe temporarily) more services to the traditional model due to the premium pricing that exists in the private sector today.”